-Community representatives and school staff serve on the Adult General represent many of the schools and agencies with whom ABE staff mus student population.
-Educational trends at the local, state, and federal leads to the local state of the school state of the school staff serve on the Adult General serves of the Adult General serves on the Adult General serves of t interact to coordinate efforts made on behalf of the
+Community representatives and school staff serve on the Adult General Education Advisory Committee.
+Committee members represent many of the schools and agencies with whom ESOL staff must interact to coordinate efforts made on behalf of the student population.
+Educational trends at the local, state, and federal levels are shared among committee members.